-- Students who cancel their contract after occupancy but who remain enrolled at the University will remain liable for all room and board fees for the term of the contract. - New students who cancel their contract prior to June 30 will receive \$100 refund on their Housing Deposit.
-For further information, please reference the University Housing Contract.
+- 1. Students who cancel their contract after occupancy but who remain enrolled at the University will remain liable for all room and board fees for the term of the contract. - New students who are granted a residency release and cancel their contract prior to June 30 will receive \$100 refund on their Housing deposit.
+For further informa-